Updated April 12, 2020.: The shattered heart of Comet C/2019 Y4 (ATLAS)

 It will pass at some 23,517,819 miles (37,848,261 km) from the sun, which is closer to our star than Mercury’s elliptical orbit (about 36 million miles or 57.9 million km on average).

 Calculations by NASA/JPL indicate Comet ATLAS takes some 6,025 years to complete an orbit around the sun.
 Observations show it has a similar orbit to the Great Comet of 1844, which suggests that Comet ATLAS may be a fragment of the same 1844 comet.

 Will Comet C/2019 Y4 (ATLAS) provide a good show or just fizzle out?
 Let’s keep a close eye on it, just in case!
 Bookmark this article, as we’ll provide updates and new photos when we can …

-Bottom line: Recently discovered Comet C/2019 Y4 (ATLAS) isn’t bright enough to see with the unaided eye … yet.
-But it’s getting brighter.
-Will it provide a good show or fizzle out?
+Bottom line: Recently discovered Comet C/2019 Y4 (ATLAS) appeared bright.
+Many hoped it would become bright enough to see with the eye alone.
+But in early April the comet began to fizzle.

 Eddie Irizarry of the Sociedad de Astronomía del Caribe (Astronomical Society of the Caribbean) has been a NASA Solar System Ambassador since 2004.
 He loves public outreach and has published multiple astronomy articles for EarthSky, as well as for newspapers in Puerto Rico.
 He has also offered dozens of conferences related to asteroids and comets at the Arecibo Observatory.